 It isn’t just the accident that will be considered.
 If you do not seek immediate medical attention, do not follow your doctor’s orders, or were not wearing a seatbelt, you may be found partially liable for your injuries.

 What Insurance Coverage Is Available?

 One very important factor will limit what you can recover, no matter what the jury’s damages award: the at-fault party’s insurance coverage.
 Your personal injury lawyers will check the policy limits and explain how this affects your claim.

 In a case that involves a commercial insurance policy, you are more likely to have enough coverage to pay for the damages you sustained thanks to higher policy limits.
-In a car accident case, the at-fault party may only have the minimum coverage required by Oklahoma law, which is rarely enough for even a fairly minor accident.
+In a car accident case, as well as in a truck accident case, the at-fault party may only have the minimum coverage required by Oklahoma law, which is rarely enough for even a fairly minor accident.